 POLICY STATEMENT

-In providing , education and personal support services, the counselling and psychological services delivered by Wheatbelt GP Network (WGPN) upholds the right of children to protection from physical, sexual or psychological/emotional abuse or neglect.
+In providing counseling, education and personal support services, the counselling and psychological services delivered by Wheatbelt GP Network (WGPN) upholds the right of children to protection from physical, sexual or psychological/emotional abuse or neglect.
 The right of children to protection takes precedence over the rights of adults.

-The WGPN and psychological services has a duty of care requirement to report cases of child abuse, neglect or assault to the Department for Child Protection or the WA Police Service, and will provide coordinated and cooperative approaches in such cases.
+The WGPN counseling and psychological services has a duty of care requirement to report cases of child abuse, neglect or assault to the Department for Child Protection or the WA Police Service, and will provide coordinated and cooperative approaches in such cases.

 Purpose and Scope

 The purpose of this policy is to support the right to protection of children from abuse or other harm.
-This policy applies when working directly with children, where children are in the care of WGPN counselling and psychological services clients, or where harm to other children may become apparent.
+This policy applies when working directly with children, where children are in the care of WGPN counseling and psychological services clients, or where harm to other children may become apparent.

-The WGPN and psychological services child protection policy is consistent with the Children and Community Services Act 2004 (WA), and WA Department of Health and Department for Child Protection.
+The WGPN counseling and psychological services child protection policy is consistent with the Children and Community Services Act 2004 (WA), and WA Department of Health and Department for Child Protection.

 All staff of the service will be made aware of the WGPN counselling and psychological services child protection policy, and contribute to any review of the policy based on its applicability to practice.